KenVanHoeylandt/Spork-Website/src-4.0/2_Dependency_Injection/2_User_Guide.md

 Spork creates instances of your classes and satisfies their dependencies.
 It uses the `javax.inject.Inject` annotation to identify which constructors and fields it is interested in.

-Use `Spork.bind()` in constructor or initialization methods so Spork can create instances of the dependencies.
+Use the `ObjectGraph.bind()` method in a constructor or initialization method to wire up all dependencies.
 When a new instance is requested, Spork will obtain the required parameters values and invoke its constructor.
+When `bind()` is called on an `ObjectGraph`, any other registered Spork binding (e.g. @BindView) is also resolved.

 ```java
 class Car implements Vehicle {